devender-yadav/counter-dapp/README.md

 # Counter DApp

 It's a simple counter decentralized application.
 Anyone can read it's counter value and only contract publisher can increase/decrease it.
-Check [wiki](https://github.com/devender-yadav/counter-dapp/wiki) to know about various tools used.
+Check [wiki](https://github.com/devender-yadav/counter-dapp/wiki) to know about the various tools used.

 ## How to use

-### Clone project and create executable war file
+### Clone project and create the executable war file

     git clone https://github.com/devender-yadav/counter-dapp.git